Skip to content

 Comprehensive education planning helps ensure that each student receives the same educational opportunities as their classmates who do not have a disability, regardless of how they study.

-How Much Should I Spend for a Master's in Special Education?
+How Much Does a Master's in Special Education Cost?

 Special education graduate programs can vary in price, from less than $10,000 to more than $30,000 for a master's degree at a public college or university.
 Some private schools and for-profit colleges can be even more expensive.